open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 An overflow attribute set is defined, containing a single attribute `otel.metric.overflow` having (boolean) value `true`, which is used to report a synthetic aggregation of the metric events that could not be independently aggregated because of the limit.

-The overflow attribute set MUST be included in the limit calculation, thus the maximum number of distinct, non-overflow attributes is one less than the limit.
+The SDK MUST create an Aggregator with the overflow attribute set prior to reaching the cardinality limit and use it to aggregate events for which the correct Aggregator could not be created.
+The maximum number of distinct, non-overflow attributes is one less than the limit, as a result.

 #### Synchronous instrument cardinality limits